dapr/docs/daprdocs/content/en/getting-started/install-dapr-kubernetes.md

 ## Install with Helm (advanced)

-You can install Dapr to Kubernetes cluster using a Helm 3 chart.
+You can install Dapr on Kubernetes using a Helm 3 chart.

 {{% alert title="Note" color="primary" %}}